Skip to main content Skip to secondary navigation

 5. Tuition Allowance (TAL)

-A tuition allowance payment (TAL) is part of the compensation of any student with an assistantship appointment.
-Students with an approved assistantship appointment will see the applicable TAL payment as a credit on their university bill at the start of the quarter.
+Students with an approved assistantship appointment will see TAL as a credit on their university bill at the start of the quarter.

-A student with a 50% assistantship receives 10 units of TAL (or TGR tuition if enrolled in that status), and may not enroll in more than 10 units without prior approval.
-Students with smaller FTE appointments must still enroll for at least 8 units in the quarter in which they hold the assistantship, but will receive proportionally less TAL.
-Students with Summer assistantships of greater than 50% FTE will receive proportionally less TAL as the appointment approaches the 90% limit.
+A student with a 50% assistantship receives 10 units of TAL (or TGR tuition if enrolled in that status) and may not enroll in more than 10 units without prior approval.
+Students with smaller FTE appointments are required to enroll in at least 8 units in the quarter in which they hold the assistantship and will receive proportionally less TAL.
+Students with summer assistantships of greater than 50% FTE will receive proportionally less TAL as the appointment approaches the 90% limit.

 Back to top